uaf-t3/t3x/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Fork the repo, make changes, and submit a PR.
 Suggestions, bug reports, and script submissions from T3 partners are encouraged.

+We welcome new ideas for t3x.
+If you are new to git and GitHub we you might consider installing [gitflow-toolkit](https://github.com/mritd/gitflow-toolkit).

 ---